GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 11. Sample Bonded Robotic Labor Agreement

 Let's say I want to mass-produce some items.
 I already know I can afford 100 hours with a 5 TTP bot.
 Let's say I know because I've conducted a work study with a 5 TTP bot.
 My faux-oracle showed my torq curves.
-I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 13.5 RT.
+I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 13.5 MRT (MRT = 1 Million RoboTorq).

 Do you think it will work out?
-[Follow along using the Robonomics calculator](https://projectasimovmvp.vercel.app/) if you don't like math.

 Given:
 - TTP = 5 TokenTorq/hr